Akash420-oss/LoVeriA-ViRus/README.md

 * [Love with your source Code...💕](#don't-search-for-another-code)

 ## What's the exploit-->🤯
 It is a fun project so don't take it seriously.
-You will find a lot of love test where you have to decrypt...🤭,but if you can't crack then it can damage your device..😈
+Here i'm using c as a backend part where you will find a lot of love test where you have to decrypt...🤭,if you can't crack them then it can damage your device..😈<br>